-We examine a systematic comparison of jet-knots, hotspots and radio lobes recently observed with Chandra and ASCA.
-The data was compiled at radio (5 GHz) and X-ray frequencies (1keV) for more than 40 radio galaxies.
-We examined three models for the X-ray production: synchrotron (SYN), synchrotron self-Compton (SSC) and external Compton on CMB photons (EC).
-For the SYN sources, X-ray photons are produced by ultrarelativistic electrons with energies 10-100 TeV that must be accelerated in situ.
-For the other objects, a simple formulation of calculating the "expected" SSC or EC fluxes under an equipartition hypothesis is presented.
-We confirmed that the observed X-ray fluxes are close to the expected ones for non-relativistic emitting plasma velocities in the case of radio lobes and majority of hotspots, whereas considerable fraction of jet-knots is too bright at X-rays to be explained in this way.
-We concluded, if the inverse-Compton model is the case, the X-ray bright jet-knots are most likely far from the minimum-power condition.
-We however prefer the other possibility, namely that the observed X-ray emission from all of the jet-knots is synchrotron in origin.
+We examine a systematic comparison of jet knots, hot spots, and radio lobes recently observed with Chandra and ASCA.
+This report discusses the origin of their X-ray emissions and investigates the dynamics of the jets.
+The data were compiled at well-sampled radio (5 GHz) and X-ray (1 keV) frequencies for more than 40 radio galaxies.
+We examine three models for the X-ray production: synchrotron (SYN), synchrotron self-Compton (SSC), and external Compton (EC) on cosmic microwave background (CMB) photons.
+For the SYN sources - mostly jet knots in nearby low-luminosity radio galaxies - X-ray photons are produced by ultrarelativistic electrons with energies 10-100 TeV that must be accelerated in situ.
+For the other objects, conservatively classified as SSC or EC sources, a simple formulation of calculating the "expected" X-ray fluxes under an equipartition hypothesis is presented.
+We confirm that the observed X-ray fluxes are close to the expected ones for nonrelativistic emitting plasma velocities in the case of radio lobes and the majority of hot spots, whereas a considerable fraction of jet knots are too bright in X-rays to be explained in this way.
+We examine two possibilities to account for the discrepancy in a framework of the inverse Compton model: (1) the magnetic field is much smaller than the equipartition value, and (2) the jets are highly relativistic on kiloparsec and megaparsec scales.
+We conclude that if the inverse Compton model is the case, the X-ray-bright jet knots are most likely far from the minimum-power condition.
+We also briefly discuss the other possibility, namely, that the observed X-ray emission from all the jet knots is synchrotron in origin.